 There are so many pretty waterfalls near Asheville, North Carolina.
 This city is found in the “Land of the Waterfalls.”
 With dozens of waterfalls to discover, this is a great place to hike and become one with nature.

 The Blue Ridge Mountains, Pisgah National Forest, and Mount Mitchell areas all have great waterfalls and are a short drive from Asheville.
-With a day trip from the city, you can visit a few waterfalls and find many other pretty nature scenes.
+With a day trip from the city, you can enjoy many hiking trails near Asheville with waterfalls and find many other pretty nature scenes.

 Waterfalls An Hour or Less From Asheville

 If you are an experienced hiker, you can extend your hike to see the Upper Catawba Falls.
 Even though it is only an extra half mile, the trail is strenuous and involves steep areas and rock climbing.
-The reward is seeing the pretty 50-foot Upper Falls surrounded my trees.
-These are some of the closest waterfalls to Asheville if you don’t have time to venture further.
+The reward is seeing the pretty 50-foot Upper Falls surrounded by trees.

 Looking Glass Falls